buvinghausen/SequentialGuid/README.md

 }
 ```

-Then define your implementing class which can be transient since the singleton is implemented by the framework
+Define your implementing class which can be transient since the singleton is implemented by the framework

 ```csharp
 public class SequentialIdGenerator : IIdGenerator